DrewGilpin/AdvancedCMakeTitanEngineExample/README.md

 ## Building

-CMake presets are provided for both platforms.
+CMake presets are provided for both platforms.  **The Linux presets use Clang,** as the third-party Titan Engine headers rely on MSVC extensions not supported by GCC.
 Example commands:

 ```bash
 cmake --preset linux-release   # or windows-release